- Hits: 20134

 "This is Holy Ground", was the theme for the Morning Prayer led by Brs.
 Simon Coelho and David Silva.
 The Brothers were invited to be aware of the sacredness of the last three days and to also listen with reverence to each other during the course of the day, which would be spent in sharing about happenings in each Province.
 The remaining part of the day revolved around sharing in different groups, using the World Café methodology.

-DAY 3 - Tuesday, 3rd - DEEPENING BROTHERHOOD
+DAY 3 - Tuesday, 3rd of March - DEEPENING BROTHERHOOD

 Day 3 began with Brs.
 Senan and Jorge conducting a Bread and Wine ritual.
 The theme of the Ritual was the Symbol of Brotherhood and the Eucharist.
 Brothers were reminded that at the heart of the Eucharist is the self-giving of Jesus and that they in particular, as Religious Brothers are called to give the sacrament its full effect in unity, brotherhood and service.
 The Eucharist continues to be the highest expression and strongest support of life in community.